ElizabethEboigbe/Power-BI-Sales-and-Profitability-Analysis-Dashboard/README.md

 ---

 ## Problem Statement
-The company lacked consolidated visibility into sales performance, profitability and cost drivers across products, countries and periods.
-Raw files were fragmented, making it difficult to answer questions such as which months and countries generate the highest or lowest purchases and profit, how transportation/rent/tax affect total cost, and which regions or products run at a loss.
+The company lacked consolidated visibility into its overall sales performance, profitability, and cost structure across products, countries, and time periods.
+Raw data files were fragmented, making it difficult for management to identify high- and low-performing markets, understand how expenses such as transportation, rent, and tax impact total costs, or detect regions and products operating at a loss.
 ---

 ## Dataset Description
-**Tables used**

  - **Transactions_data** – Transaction-level records.
   *Key fields*: Date, product_id, Quantity, Transportation, Rent, Tax, Payment Mode, Sales Type, Country (or country_id).

 - **Product_data** – Product dimension.
   *Key fields*: id, Selling price, Purchasing price.

-- **Country_data** – Country dimension (renamed from Table1).
+- **Country_data** – Country dimension.

-Data covers multiple months across 2021 and 2022 enabling YoY comparisons.

 ---

 ## Data Cleaning, Preparation & Transformation
-The raw datasets (Transactions, Products, and Country) were cleaned and transformed in Power Query to make them analysis-ready.
-Key transformation steps included:
+The raw datasets (Transactions, Products, and Country) were cleaned and transformed in Power Query to make them ready for analysis.
+- uploaded the files into power query editor.
 - Standardized data types for dates, numeric values and text.
-- Derived date fields from the Date column: Day, Week of Month, Month Number, Month Name (3-character format, e.g., Jan), and Year.
+- Derived date fields from the Date column: Day, Week of Month, Month Number, Month Name and Year.
+- Formated month name to 3 character (e.g., jan, feb)
-- Merged Product_data into Transactions_data using product ID (bringing in Selling and Purchasing prices).
+- Merged Product_data into Transactions_data using product ID.
 - Renamed the imported country table to Country_data for clarity and consistency.
 - Handled nulls and removed duplicates where appropriate.

-This preparation produced a clean fact table (Transactions_data) linked to product and country dimensions to support accurate DAX calculations and performant visuals.
+- Uploaded to desktop

 ---

 ## Data Modeling